bcgov/ds-intro-to-r-2-day/docs/08-tidyr.md

 ## From long to intermediate format with pivot_wider()

 It is always good to check work.
 So, let's use the second `pivot` function, `pivot_wider()`, to 'widen' our observation variables back out.  `pivot_wider()` is the opposite of `pivot_longer()`, making a dataset wider by increasing the number of columns and decreasing the number of rows.
-We can use `pivot_wider()` to pivot or reshape our `gap_long` to the original intermediate format or the widest format.
+We can use `pivot_wider()` to pivot or reshape our `gap_long_split` to the original intermediate format or the widest format.
 Let's start with the intermediate format.

 The `pivot_wider()` function takes `names_from` and `values_from` arguments.